nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ## Implementation
 This section describes some noteworthy details on how certain features are implemented.

-### [Proposed] List feature
+### [Completed] List feature

 #### Proposed Implementation

-The proposed `list` mechanism extends the `list` mechanism of `AddressBook`, which lists out the garments based on the order in which they have been input into the system.
+The proposed `list` mechanism extends the `list` mechanism of `AddressBook`, which lists out the garments based on when they have been last used.
 The extended `list` mechanism sorts the list of garments based on the date and time that they were last used, and outputs the entries in that order.

-This is achieved through the creation of the `LastUse` attribute that is tied to the `Garment` object, that gives the it a date and time as to when it was last used.
+This is achieved through the creation of the `LastUse` attribute that is tied to the `Garment` object, that gives a date as to when it was last used.

 `ListCommand` is updated to allow the garments to be sorted by the `LastUse` attribute.

 The following sequence diagram shows how the list operation works:

 The following activity diagram summarizes what happens when a user executes a new command: